Gospel Book (British Library, Royal MS 1. B. VII)

 British Library, Royal MS 1.
-B. VII is an 8th-century Anglo-Saxon illuminated Gospel Book.
+B. VII, also called the Royal Athelstan Gospels, is an 8th-century Anglo-Saxon illuminated gospel book.
 It is closely related to the Lindisfarne Gospels, being either copied from it or from a common model.
 It is not as lavishly illuminated, and the decoration shows Merovingian influence.
 The manuscript contains the four Gospels in the Latin Vulgate translation, along with prefatory and explanatory matter.
 It was presented to Christ Church, Canterbury in the 920s by King Athelstan, who had recorded in a note in Old English (f.15v) that upon his accession to the throne in 925 he had freed one Eadelm and his family from slavery, the earliest recorded manumission in (post-Roman) England.

 The codex has 155 vellum folios and measures 11.25 by 8.5 inches.
 The folios are gathered into quires of eight leaves each, with a few exceptions.
 The ninth gathering has only seven leaves, but does not have a loss of text that would indicate a missing leaf.
 The fourteenth quire had ten leaves and the final quire has only four.
 The sixteenth gathering has lost one folio.
 All but the second, sixth, and seventh gatherings have the first word of the next gathering (a catchword) at the bottom of the final page.
 This was done to ensure that the gatherings were placed in the proper order.

 The text includes, in addition to the Gospels, the letter of Jerome to Pope Damasus (known by its first two words Novum opus), the prologue to Jerome's commentary on the Book of Matthew, the letter of Eusebius of Caesarea to Carpianus (Ammonius quidam) in which Eusebius explains the use of his Canon Tables, prologues to each of the Gospels, tables of capitula for each of the Gospels, tables for each of the Gospels indicating the festivals at which portions of that Gospel should be read, and the Eusebian Canon tables.

 The manuscript was written in England, perhaps in a Northumbrian monastery connected to Lindisfarne or Monkwearmouth-Jarrow, though "the Frankish influence in the decoration and display script ... might equally suggest origins in Mercia".
 The text is written in insular half-uncial in two columns.
 There are two or more hands found in the manuscript.
 Each chapter begins with a line of text written in red ink.
 There are markings for the Ammonian sections in the margins.